 A social media crisis happens fast.
-Problems such as a misjudged tweet, an influencer running rampage, a poor customer review on Facebook, ill-chosen words from your CEO on LinkedIn, or a negative story about your brand.
+Problems such as a misjudged tweet, an influencer running rampage, a poor customer review on Facebook, ill-chosen words from your CEO on LinkedIn, or a negative story about your brand can escalate at the speed of light on social media.

-You Need a Crisis Management Plan for Social
+You Need a Crisis Management Strategy for Social Media

-Just 20 years ago, most people wouldn’t find out about a misstep or error in judgment.
+Just 20 years ago, most people wouldn’t find out about a misstep or PR fiasco.
 But that was before social media.

 Social media crises happen a lot.
 The impact does matter.